oracle-samples/oracle-db-examples/sqldeveloper/extension/java/DependencyExample/README.md

 ## DependencyExample
 This example is built with ant but is also set up for editing & (remote) debugging in the eclipse extension project.
 * Building this example requires two external libraries.
 Copy the required jar files to DependencyExample/lib.
-The exact jars needed from them as well as SQL Developer can be found in *DependencyExample/DependencyExample.userlibraries* which you will also need to modify (SQL Developer paths) and import to use eclipse.
+The exact jars needed from them can be found in *DependencyExample/DependencyExample.userlibraries* which you will also need to import to use eclipse.
     * [FXDiagram 0.35.0](http://dl.bintray.com/jankoehnlein/FXDiagram/standalone/:fxdiagram-jars-0.35.0.zip "fxdiagram-jars-0.35.0.zip")
     * [KIELER KLay Layouters 0.14.0](http://rtsys.informatik.uni-kiel.de/~kieler/files/release_pragmatics_2015-02/klay/klay_2015-02.jar "klay_2015-02.jar")